Blue Ridge Music Center

 The Blue Ridge Music Center is a music venue, museum, and visitor center on the Blue Ridge Parkway near Galax, Virginia.
-The center celebrates the music and musicians of the Blue Ridge Mountains through concerts, exhibits, and programs.
+The center celebrates the living musical heritage of the surrounding mountains and interprets its significance within the larger landscape of American music and culture through concerts, exhibits, and programs.
 The site is a partnership between the National Park Service and Blue Ridge Parkway Foundation.